damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 ```
 This is the definition of a Kubernetes [`Deployment`](http://kubernetes.io/docs/user-guide/deployments/) named `actuator-sample`.
 The `replicas` element defines the target number of [`Pods`](http://kubernetes.io/docs/user-guide/pods/).
 Kubernetes performs automated binpacking and self-healing of the system to comply with the deployment specifications while achieving optimal utilization of compute resources.
 A Pod can be composed of multiple containers.
 In this scenario, we only include the `actuator-sample` image stored on our private [GitLab Container Registry](https://about.gitlab.com/2016/05/23/gitlab-container-registry/).
 For this reason, we need to set an entry under the `imagePullSecrets` which is used to authenticate to the GitLab Container Registry.

+For a detailed explanation of Kubernetes resources and concepts refer to the [official documentation](http://kubernetes.io/).
+{: .alert .alert-info}

 Time to commit again and we are ready to define our GitLab CI pipeline.

 ```shell